Hydrogen Alpha Sun

 of the arrival waypoint labelled "Boogi" in the chart below.

-The transit image was made by aligning several frames on the silhouette the passing aircraft,
+The images above were made by aligning several frames on the silhouette a transiting aircraft,

 Astro-Physics AP130GTX + AP BARCON